covenengineering/libraries/@coven/iterables/README.md

 // 4.
 8 → 9 → Logs 9
 ```

-As all [Coven Engineering](https://coven.engineering) libraries, it has 100%
+Like all [Coven Engineering](https://coven.engineering) libraries, it has 100%
 test coverage and it's built in top of modern tech compatible with all
 JavaScript runtimes.